SSWConsulting/SSW.People.Profiles/John-Liu/John-Liu.md

 **Work**

-His major clients over the past years has been:
+His major clients over the past years have been:

 *   Microsoft (SharePoint)
 *   WorleyParsons (SharePoint)
 *   Commonwealth Bank (ASP.NET with SQL Server)
 *   Smart Salary (migration of very large VB6 application to VB.NET windows application with SQL Server)
 *   Scolari ClubsInc (C# windows application with Access)
 *   Project manager and lead developer on SSW's internal and public SharePoint development - SSW Rules

 **Future Goals**

 *   Show the world the best content-driven SharePoint site - SSW Rules
 *   Continue to improve the SharePoint deployment experience with SSW SharePoint Packager
-*   Share the best tips on SharePoint 2007 with the world - via our [rules to better SharePoint](/Standards/RulesToBetterSharePoint/ "Rules to Better SharePoint")
+*   Share the best tips on SharePoint 2007 with the world - via our [rules to better SharePoint](/Standards/SoftwareDevelopment/RulesToBetterSharePoint/Pages/Default.aspx "Rules to Better SharePoint")